joni43/React-Portfolio/README.md

-# Version 1 - Jonathan First React Page
+# Version 1 - Jonathans First React Application

 First release of my portfolio page.
 This was my very first react application, and it´s a single page application.
 It was made during my time at KYH - Front End developer education.
 I call it version 1, because i am far finish with this portfolio.
 I will most likely in the near future change design and make it more proffesional.